mekaron/articles/agilecontent/fromprojecttoprocess.md

 This gap between the user experience and the translation projects lead to a number of issues that Localization People never get tired of discussing and building tools for.
 One of those topics is the metrics for Translation Quality, but also the focus on Machine Translation as the most disrupting technology in our field is in no way related to the actual problems that you see when you look at multilingual products from the viewpoint of the user.

-What is hardly ever discussed, let alone measured, is how bottlenecks in the translation part of processes affect the business goals, for instance in terms of time to market, opportunity costs, scalability problems and unfit content for foreign users.
+What is hardly ever discussed when working in projects, let alone measured, is how bottlenecks in the translation part of processes affect the business goals, for instance in terms of time to market, opportunity costs, scalability problems and unfit content for foreign users.
 This also means that it is very hard to discover what MUST be improved in order to add maximum value for the end user.

-## What is the difference?
-And why does it matter?

-"Simply put, a process is a set procedure that involves a sequence of steps that need to be taken in order to produce a result, whereas a project is a temporary course of action that aims to deliver a distinctive product, service, or result."

-A project manager makes sure all tasks are done in order to receive the result that are set for that project.
-A process manager continuously improves the process and is therefore more concerned with the quality of the process, rather than a deadline.
-A high quality process leads to a predictable and qualitative result.
+Which is one of the main reasons why localization managers have such a hard time getting their message across: it is almost impossible to build a business case around improvements, as you cannot measure how it relates to the strategic goals of the company.

 ## What is necessary: a mind shift